shreyas-girjapure/Salesforce/Salesforce Interview Questions.md

 	 - Why future method is void ?
 	 - Limitations of future , How it is overcame with queueables?
 	 - why cant we use list of sobj in future?
 	 - Can we write future inside future method ?
+How to write if possible ?
 	 - How to handle mixed dml exception in future method?
 	 - How to pass sObject as parameter in future ?
 What is a way for that ?
  - Schedulable
  - Queueable
+	 - Can queue hold queues ?
+	 - Limits of Queue in salesforce ?
 ## Approval Process
 ## Test Class